Sarina Air Raid Shelter: History

-On 8 December 1941, the United States of America entered the war, following the previous day's bombing of the American fleet at Pearl Harbour by Japanese carrier-borne aircraft.
+On 8 December 1941, the United States of America entered the war, following the previous day's bombing of the American fleet at Pearl Harbor by Japanese carrier-borne aircraft.
 Simultaneously Japanese forces launched assaults on Thailand, the Philippines and the British colony of Malaya.
 Three days after the attack on Pearl Harbor, two capital ships of the Royal Navy (HMS Prince of Wales and HMS Repulse) were sunk by Japanese aircraft off the coast of Malaya.
 The sudden fall of Singapore on 15 February 1942 and the rapid Japanese advance through the islands of the Netherlands East Indies (NEI) raised fears of air attacks on Australia.
-The first Japanese air raid on Darwin occurred on 19 February, carried out by aircraft launched from four of the six aircraft carriers involved in the attack on Pearl Harbour, plus land-based aircraft flying from the NEI.
+The first Japanese air raid on Darwin occurred on 19 February, carried out by aircraft launched from four of the six aircraft carriers involved in the attack on Pearl Harbor, plus land-based aircraft flying from the NEI.
 During early 1942 Japanese air raids on other targets in Australia seemed likely, and a Japanese invasion of Australia was also feared.
 Japan briefly considered invading Australia (an idea promoted by the Imperial Japanese Navy, but rejected by the Japanese Army due to a lack of resources) before shelving that option in March 1942, in favour of isolating Australia from the United States by capturing Port Moresby, and later Fiji, New Caledonia and the Samoan Islands.

 As a result, the Queensland Government closed all coastal state schools in late January 1942.
 Although most schools reopened on 2 March 1942, student attendance was optional until the war ended.
 A policy of voluntary evacuation of women and children from Queensland coastal areas was also implemented by the Queensland Government on 27 January 1942 with the voluntary evacuation zone was extended on 29 January 1942.
 The Australian Government opposed the mass evacuation of civilians.
 About 10,000 civilians moved during the voluntary evacuation, including 5,000 from Townsville.